 Heritage Park’s train history is bursting at the seams.
-In addition to our two antique steam locomotives that circle the Park on 2 km of track, we have a round house and car shop full of history!
+In addition to our two antique steam locomotives that circle the park on two kilometers of track, Heritage Park has a Round House and Car Shop full of history, including a newly restored 1920 Steam Crane.
 Gasoline Alley Museum boasts North America’s largest collection of restored gas pumps and a stunning collection of antique trucks and cars, signage, plus a 1942 de Havilland Tiger moth bi-plane hanging from its rafters.
-The Park’s two historic streetcars have been completely overhauled and carry eager passengers to and from our front gates on 1.5 km of track.
+The Park’s two historic streetcars have been completely overhauled and carry eager passengers to and from our front gates on 1.5 kilometers of track.

 FIRST NATIONS CULTURE TAKES CENTRE STAGE